Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Debbie was forced to testify as she was subpoenaed by AEG, so she is not a willing participant in the case.
 Same as in 2005 her incredibly truthful and sincere testimony was an absolutely crucial one.

-She named Hoefflin and Klein “idiots” for competing with each other in post-operative management of Michael’s pain, said she approached a third doctor, Dr. Metzger when she realized the hopelessness of the situation – Michael was to leave on a tour but was still dependent on Demerol for his pain and Dr. Matzger worked out a plan to replace narcotics with non-narcotic painkillers.
+She named Hoefflin and Klein “idiots” for competing with each other in post-operative management of Michael’s pain, and said that she approached a third doctor, Dr. Metzger when she realized the hopelessness of the situation – Michael was to leave on a tour but was still dependent on Demerol for his pain.
+Dr. Matzger worked out a plan to replace narcotics with non-narcotic painkillers.
 She also mentioned a certain Dr. Forecast sent by the insurance company who exacerbated the problem and turned it into a complete mess by arrogantly defying all recommendations of Dr. Metzger.

 We have already heard about Dr. Forecast from Karen Faye who said that on one occasion he drugged Michael so much that he fell over a potted tree and when Karen asked for the concert to be cancelled he took her by the throat, pressed her into the wall and said she didn’t know what she was doing.
 The concert was eventually cancelled but I will never forget that scene, and hope you won’t either.